pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

      * The :ref:`--ca-certs general option`), a collection of certificates against which certificates received from the WBEM server are verified.

-   * The :ref:`--timeout general option` that defines the client side connection timeout
+   * The :ref:`--timeout general option` that defines the client side timeout of operations.
+Any operation that does not receive a response in the defined time will result timeout exception.

 2. Define a mock-server.
 A mock server see :ref:`Mock WBEM server support` substitutes a local mock WBEMConnection for a WBEM server and allows testing or demonstrating pywbemcli without having access to a real WBEM server.

-3. Define the characteristics for either a WBEM server or mock WBEM server with pywbemcli and add the data to a pywbemcli :term:`connections file`. pywbemcli can access the server data by simply defining the name on with the pywbem call.
+3. Define connections for either a WBEM server or mock WBEM server with pywbemcli and add the data to a pywbemcli :term:`connections file`. pywbemcli can access the server data by simply defining the name on with the pywbem call.